 Far West LHD COVID-19 Update - 3 More Cases

-The Far West Local Health District urges the community to get tested if they have even the mildest of symptoms, with three new cases of COVID-19 reported to 8pm last night in the District.
-Everyone is also urged to get vaccinated if they have not already.
+The Far West LHD urges the Ivanhoe community to stay vigilant and look out for symptoms, and to get tested if they have even the mildest of symptoms after reporting 3 new cases of COVID-19 to 8pm last night, all in Ivanhoe.

-There are venues of concern identified for Ivanhoe:
+There are more venues of concern identified for Ivanhoe:

 - Ivanhoe RSL, 51 Columbus Street